OHSU-SkillTrack/OHSU-SkillTrack/README.md

 You have all the prerequisites in place now, nice job!
 Now we can move on to deploying the backend.

 ### Deploying the backend (The fun part)
-On your command line interface, navigate to
+On your command line interface, navigate to the location where you have this repository located.
+Then further go in with the cd command until you are in the OHSU-SkillTrack/Backend/SkillTrackBackend folder.
+You should see something like this:

 **Optional Readings** (read this if you would like more in depth understanding of how the backend works.
 If you only want to setup the backend you can just skip this section.)